wgrech98/AlgorithmsTesting/README.md

 # KNN Algorithm

 In KNN, the trained data is compared with test data and distances are calculated using Euclidean distance.
-It then classifies an instance by finding its nearest neighbors and recommend the top n nearest neighbor SDLC Methodologies.
-The algorithm runs the ‘KNeighborsClassifier'() with the cross validation technqiue.
+It then classifies an instance by finding its nearest neighbours and recommend the top n nearest neighbour SDLC Methodologies.
+The algorithm runs the ‘KNeighborsClassifier'() with the cross-validation technique.
 The predictions are returned with the accuracy achieved for each fold.
 To run the algorithm:

 1. Download the entire repository
 2. Unzip all files